turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 The NEAR Rust SDK does not provide any such ability and the NEAR team suggests using NEAR Rust SDK simulation tests for testing cross contract calls.
 Simulation tests are great, but they are ***very*** slow to run.
 On my beefy laptop running with 24 cores (3rd Gen AMD® Ryzen™ 9 PRO 3900: 3.1 up to 4.3 GHz - 12 Cores - 24 Threads) and 64 GB RAM, it takes on the order of minutes to run simple cross contract simulation tests.
-I want to be able to test cross contract call functionality as much as possible before moving onto simulation tests because I can run unit tests orders of magnitude faster.
+That's a blocker for me and kills productivity.

+#### Necessity is the mother of invention ...
-To be able to inject promise results into unit tests, the code is decoupled from the `near_sdk::env` through a facade that leverages Rust conditional compilation:
+To be able to inject promise results into unit tests, I decoupled the contract code from the `near_sdk::env` through a facade that leverages Rust conditional compilation.
+Here's my solution to the problem:

 [contract.rs][12]
 ```rust